 The 1031 Exchange Qualified Intermediary (often referred to in the real estate industry as a 1031 Exchange Accommodator or 1031 Exchange Facilitator) is a crucial part of any successful 1031 Exchange transaction.
 You should therefore exercise significant care when choosing your Qualified Intermediary because of the critical role the company will play in the administration of your 1031 Exchange transaction.

-The purpose of this article is to assist you, as a potential Exchangor, in developing an understanding of the risks involved in selecting your 1031 Exchange Qualified Intermediary and the questions to ask as part of your due diligence.
-The due diligence process regarding your 1031 Exchange Qualified Intermediary should never be taken lightly.
-The one thing that we have learned through The Great Recession is that it does not matter how large or small the Qualified Intermediary is, but how well it is managed.
+The purpose of this article is to assist you, as a potential Exchangor, in developing an understanding of the due diligence issues that should be evaluated in selecting your 1031 Exchange Qualified Intermediary.
+The due diligence process should never be taken lightly.
+The one thing that we have learned over time is that it does not matter how large or small the Qualified Intermediary is, but how well it is managed.

 Role of the 1031 Exchange Qualified Intermediary